gracelang/language/standardPrelude/standard.md

 The `..` operation on Numbers can also be used to create ranges.
 Thus, `3..9` is the same as `range.from 3 to 9`.
-Note that `9..9` ias a range containing just one element, and `9..8` and `9..3` are empty ranges.
-Downward ranges can also be constructed using the `downTo` method on Numbers, so `9.downTo 3` is the same as `range.from 9 downTo 3`.
+Note that `9..9` is a range containing just one element, and `9..8` and `9..3` are empty ranges.
+Downward ranges can also be constructed using the `downTo(_)` method on Numbers, so `9.downTo 3` is the same as `range.from 9 downTo 3`.

 ## Lists

-The type `List⟦T⟧` describes objects that are mutable lists of elements that have type `T`.
-Like sets and sequences, list objects can be constructed by requesting the `list` method, as in
+The type `List⟦T⟧` describes objects that are mutable lists of elements that each have type `T`.
+List objects can be constructed by requesting the `list` method, as in
 `list⟦T⟧.withAll [ ]`, `list⟦T⟧.withAll [a, b, c]`, or
 `list.withAll (existingCollection)`.